studiogangster/task-threat-model-realtime-livechat/docs/2. Secure Architecture/cloud_architecture.md

 ## Security Controls

 - **Network Segmentation:**
   All critical services are deployed within a private VPC.
-Only ALB and CloudFront are exposed to the public internet.
+Only ALB/ELB and CloudFront are exposed to the public internet.

 - **mTLS Everywhere:**
   Mutual TLS is enforced for all partner-to-cloud and internal service-to-service communication.